 I do not receive e-mail sendouts

-SPF-record: The best way, and our primary recommendation, is that your company add an SPF-record (Sender Policy Framework).
+SPF record: The best way, and our primary recommendation, is that your company adds an SPF record (Sender Policy Framework).

-A good way to identify what server you are located on is the tools URL.
-If it says netigate.se, you are on the Swedish server and if it is ntgt.de, you are on the German.
+A good way to identify which server you are located on is to look at the platform’s URL in your browser.
+If it says netigate.se you are on the Swedish server, and if it is ntgt.de you are on the German.

-This way Netigate can add and remove permitted mail servers without you having to change your DNS record whenever we update our mail server settings.
-You will probably need help from your IT-department or e-mail administrators in order to set this up.
+By adding the SPF record, Netigate can add and remove permitted mail servers without you having to change your DNS record whenever we update our mail server settings.
+You will probably need help from your IT department or e-mail administrators to set this up.

-Whitelist IP: You can select to add an SPF-record but instead of including the Netigate domain you can do it on our mail servers IP adress.
+Whitelist IP: You can choose to add an SPF record but instead of including the Netigate domain you can do it on our mail server IP address.
 It is less flexible and more sensitive to change.
-If we make updates or add/remove servers we can not guarantee that the existing SPF-record will continue to work.
-We recommend including the Netigate domain instead of just server IP.
+If we make updates or add/remove servers we cannot guarantee that the existing SPF record will continue to work.
+We therefore recommend including the Netigate domain instead of the server IP.

-Use a neutral e-mail adress as sender: In some cases this is a solution.
-Instead of using a company specific e-mail adress (for example firstname.lastname@example.org) you can use an adress provided by Netigate.
-For example send your surveys from email@example.com.
-This will higher the chances that the e-mail will be allowed through incoming e-mail filters since we do not masquerade as anything (spoofing).
+Use a neutral e-mail address as sender: This is a solution in some cases.
+Instead of using a company-specific e-mail address (for example firstname.lastname@example.org) you can use an address provided by Netigate e.g. email@example.com.
+This will increase the chance of the e-mail being allowed through incoming e-mail filters, as we do not masquerade as any other website (spoofing).